IBM 6640

 The IBM 6640 printer was one of the world's first office ink jet printers.
-It was originally announced as the 46/40 but later renamed as 6640, as part of the Office System/6 word processing range in 1976.
+It was originally announced in June 1976 as the 46/40 before being renamed the 6640, as part of the Office System/6 word processing range.

-IBM claimed the 6640 combined quality printing with a very versatile and efficient automatic cut sheet-paper and envelope handling mechanic.
-It featured automatic selection of 10-pitch, 12-pitch or proportional spacing with up to five resident fonts.
+IBM claimed the 6640 combined high-quality output with versatile and efficient automatic cut-sheet paper and envelope handling.
+It features automatic selection of 10-pitch, 12-pitch or proportional spacing with up to five resident fonts.
+The 6640 was also the first IBM printer to handle individual cut sheets rather than continuous-roll paper.